knot-inc/LLM-Recruiter-Agents/src/test/jd_refined.md

 ## Role and Responsibilities

-- You would be involved in full-stack application development
+- You would be involved in a full-stack application development
   - Dashboard with payroll/payment
-  - Batch transactions interacting with external services (KYC/Tax filing etc.)
+  - Batch transactions interacting with external services(KYC/Tax filing etc.)
   - Interacting with a blockchain network
 - You would lead projects to implement functionalities from scratch.